OffensiveBlueprint/websocket-windows-reverse-shell/README.md

 # websocket-windows-reverse-shell

 This is repository for Websocket Reverse Shell that can be executed under Microsoft Windows OS.
-The solution is split to two components **client.cs**, which is C# reverse shell code that is executed on client-side and and **server.py**,  which servers as python server side components.
+The solution is split to two components **client.cs**, which is C# reverse shell code that is executed on client-side and and **server.py**, which serves as python server side components that control commands and allow to send requests to client.

 ## Usage